-If out of budget however there are a number of other options in the town, from local hotels to B&B’s to even a hostel if you wanted to meet others (but be prepared to brush up your Spanish as you won’t find any English around here!).
+If Inge’s Airbnb is out of budget then don’t worry as there are a number of other options in town, from local hotels to B&B’s and even a hostel if you wanted to meet others (but be prepared to brush up your Spanish as you won’t find any English around here!).

 So why Plentzia?
 Well… look at the photos and you tell me!

 Plentzia isn’t exactly a hidden gem, in fact it is the last stop on the train from Bilbao and a popular place for “local” tourists to visit.
 However, there is nothing touristy about it.
 No souvenir shops, no overpriced bars and restaurants and certainly nothing in English.
 It also happens to be the town I grew up in!
 Here you can enjoy nice walks along the promenade, an award winning white sand beach and freshly caught seafood from the neighbouring fishing villages.

 My recommendation on your arrival day, specially if it is a nice day, would be to make your way to your accommodation via Sopelana.
 In particular, via El Peñon, a bar with a terrace that overlooks Sopelana beach.
 The surf is generally good here so you can enjoy watching the surfers against the setting sun.
 Always a highlight!

 Alternatively you can also stop off at Barrika beach to marble at the amazing geological formations.
 The staircase down to the beach has been eroded so you do need to make your way down a precarious path (please don’t twist an ankle!), the view however is worth it.